16 best websites for design inspiration in 2025

 4. Ready

-Ready embraces the “less is more” philosophy by consolidating all of the essential elements of its product on a single landing page with a clear call to action — “get ready.”
-This simplified design is the best website for function meets form.
-In addition, by focusing on aiding conversion, Ready makes it easy for potential customers to find the information they need.
+Ready embraces the “less is more” philosophy by consolidating all the essential elements of its product on a single landing page with a clear call to action — “get ready.”
+This simplified design is a prime example of function meets form.

 Through their innovative use of a homepage with minimal copy, memorable imagery, a pleasant color scheme, and playful highlighting of essential information, Ready achieves what many competitors drop the ball on — marketable usability.